Should I buy or rent real estate? A Canadian’s guide

 Making the choice between renting or buying property is one of the most important decisions you'll ever make.
 While both choices have their benefits and every situation is unique, it's always important to educate yourself on the pros and cons before diving into the property market.
 Some of the key factors that will influence your decision include your finances, your location, your long-term plans, your lifestyle, and your expectations.
 The Canadian property market is unique, which is why it's always important to make these decisions based on local knowledge and expert advice.

 Before you decide whether to rent or buy real estate, you need to have a basic understanding of the costs involved.
-This can be a more complex decision than you may have thought, with both tangible and intangible costs needing to be taken into account.
-Along with tangible costs such as mortgage payments and monthly rents, you also need to evaluate intangible factors such as your time and lifestyle.
+This can be a more complex decision than you may have thought, especially if you’re a first-time homebuyer, with both tangible and intangible costs needing to be taken into account.
+Along with tangible costs such as mortgage rates and payments (no matter if it’s a fixed rate mortgage or a flexible one) and monthly rents, you also need to evaluate intangible factors such as your time and lifestyle.
 Opportunity costs should always be taken into consideration, with each decision you make automatically eliminating other possibilities.
 Let's take a detailed look at the things you should consider before signing any contract.

 Investment costs - renting vs buying